 [Recipe 2] LAMB and PINE-NUT SAMBUSEK

-Lamb and spinach pilaf with toasted pine nuts is my version of Lebanese nut rice.
-It’s packed with vegies, and is super quick to make.
-I go through stages of making it once a week, and have been serving it up to the boys since they were babies (pureed, minus the nuts and salt).
+Lamb and spinach pilaf with toasted pine nuts is my cheat’s version.
+It’s packed with veggies, and is super quick to throw together.
+I go through stages of making it once a week, and have been serving it up to my boys since they were toddlers.
+Mine doesn’t contain chicken so purists should avert their gaze, but leftover chopped roast chook can be stirred through before serving.

-By reserving half the spiced lamb mixture, and half the toasted pine-nuts; you can whip up a batch of excellent Lamb and pine-nut sambusek (Lebanese pastries) later.
+By doubling up on the spiced lamb mixture, and reserving half the toasted pine-nuts; you can whip up a batch of excellent Lamb and pine-nut sambusek (Lebanese pastries) for lunch or a light dinner later in the week.
+My boys adore these.
 Look for the ♦ orange diamonds in the recipe for instructions on how much to set aside as planned-overs.
-Enjoy.
+Enjoy!

 [Recipe 1] Lamb and spinach pilaf with toasted pine nuts